 With strawberries you must remove the hulls.
 With other berries, just pick off any stems and leaves.

 Then you just mush them up a bit - not completely crushed, but mostly.
 Most people seem to like large chunks of fruit but crushing them releases the natural pectin so it can thicken.
-You'll need about 6 cups, mushed up.
+You will need about 6 cups, mushed up.

 It works well for blackberries, not so well for raspberries, and no one tries to remove strawberry seeds (they're so small).
 I suppose you could train monkeys to pick them out, but they'd probably form a trade labor union.
 But I digress..